 Expectations for Participation and Supervision

-During all direct patient care placements, students must be under the supervision of a licensed professional at all times.
-However, students must not expect the preceptor to be there to teach all of the time.
-The student, not the preceptor, is responsible for the student’s own learning.
+Students must be under the supervision of a licensed professional at all times during EL placements.
+However, students must not expect the preceptor or others to teach all of the time.
+The student is responsible for their own learning and success so should be demonstrating the required performance expectations rather than passively observing or shadowing.

 The benefit gained by the student in EL will depend to a great extent upon the attitude expressed towards the experience by each individual student.
 Each student should utilize individual initiative to become involved in learning opportunities.

-Preceptors are prepared to provide guidance, assessment, assistance, and to supervise students, but they also have other responsibilities (to patients, colleagues, hospital/institution, organization or business) which take priority.
-Students should respect these situations and should either wait until a more appropriate time to approach the preceptor, or act independently (where appropriate) to solve the problem.
+Preceptors are prepared to provide guidance, assessment, assistance, and to supervise students, but they also have other responsibilities (to patients, colleagues, hospital/institution, organization, or business) which take priority.
+Students should respect these situations and should either wait until a more appropriate time to approach the preceptor, consult another supervising professional, or act independently (where appropriate) to start solving the problem.
 Students are also expected to be prepared for all scheduled activities (e.g., meetings, patient review sessions, patient counseling, etc.) and to participate to the fullest extent possible.

 Preceptors are required to review the SCPP Supervision of Pharmacy Interns Policy on an annual basis.
 Students are also encouraged to review the document to understand the responsibilities of the supervising professional.